-This report is made solely to the Co-op Section's Trustee, as a body, in accordance with the requirements of the trust deed and rules and our engagement letter dated 26 February 2020.
+This report is made solely to the Co-op Section's Trustee, as a body, in accordance with the Trust Deed and our engagement letter.
 Our audit work has been undertaken so that we might state to the Co-op Section's Trustee those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Scheme's Trustee as a body, for our audit work, for this report, or for the opinions we have formed.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Section's Trustee as a body, for our audit work, for this report, or for the opinions we have formed.

+Deloitte LLP

+Statutory Auditor

+Reading

-Deloitte LLP Statutory Auditor Reading United Kingdom
+United Kingdom

-Date: 5 November 2020
+Date: